sourcegraph/sourcegraph-public-snapshot/docs/config/localstore.md

 --graphstore.root=s3://bucketname
 ```

-To tell `src` how to authenticate to S3 by setting environment variables:
+Tell `src` how to authenticate to S3 by setting environment variables:

 ```
 AWS_ACCESS_KEY_ID
 AWS_SECRET_KEY
 ```

-You probably want to use IAM to create an access key that can only read and write to the created bucket.
+For safety, you may use IAM to create an access key that can only read and write to the created bucket.